Welcome to jankyscroll 2.0

-In today's diverse ecosystem, it can be a real challenge to support every available platform.
-Solutions like Modernizr do their best to help you adapt to all manner of devices, but jankyscroll elegantly resolves all issues.
-Performance will be just as terrible on a brand new, state-of-the-art machine as it was on your dad's old Compaq that caught fire that one time.
+In today's diverse ecosystem, it can be a real challenge to support all available platforms.
+Solutions like Modernizr do their best to help you adapt to all manner of devices, but jankyscroll elegantly handles everything for you: performance will be just as terrible on a brand new, state-of-the-art machine as it was on your dad's old Compaq that caught fire.

 For too long, content providers have allowed ungrateful users to scroll wherever they please.
 With jankyscroll, you can assert your rightful dominance as a Provider of Value, and stop those thankless users from flippantly scrolling all over your site.
 Control the Scroll, with jankyscroll.
 It sucks.